kudkudak/word-embeddings-benchmarks/README.rst

     python setup.py install

-If you hve problems during this installation.
+If you have problems during this installation.
 First you may need to install the dependencies:

     pip install -r requirements.txt